34anjani/PeakPath/README.md

 ## 📌 Overview

-**PeakPath** is a full-stack AI-driven study planner built with Flask, SQLite, JavaScript and FullCalendar, packed with productivity.
+**PeakPath** is a full-stack AI powered study planner and productivity dashboard built with Flask and SQLite that helps students organize their academic workflow.
+Users can create and track tasks with attributes like deadlines, difficulty levels and completion status all displayed on an interactive FullCalendar with real-time visual syncing.
+The app includes an integrated StudyBot powered by LLaMA via Groq API that answers study related questions and generates summaries.
+A Key Points journaling system allows users to log important notes and concepts during study sessions for future revision.
+The built-in Pomodoro timer helps maintain focused work intervals and a CSV export feature enables offline task analysis.
+This web app also features secure user authentication with password hashing along with a theme aware UI supporting light and dark modes and progress analytics to track productivity trends over time.

 ---

-# 🔑 Key Features
+## 🔑 Key Features
-- **✅ Smart Task Scheduling** – Automatically organizes your tasks based on deadlines, priorities, and workload for optimal study flow.
+- **✅ Smart Task Scheduling** – Organizes tasks based on deadlines, priorities, and workload for optimal study flow.
-- **📅 Real-Time Calendar Syncing** – Seamlessly reflects your schedule changes using FullCalendar with instant visual updates.
+- **📅 Real-Time Calendar Syncing** – Seamlessly reflects schedule changes using FullCalendar with instant visual updates.
-- **🔔 Progress Analytics** – Tracks your task completion and study habits to provide insights into your productivity trends.
+- **🔔 Progress Analytics** – Tracks task completion and study habits to provide insights into productivity trends.
 - **⏱️ Pomodoro Timer** – Integrated focus timer using the Pomodoro technique to boost concentration and manage breaks effectively.
 - **🤖 StudyBot (powered by LLaMA/Groq)** – An AI assistant that helps answer study-related questions and generates summaries or suggestions.
 - **🧠 Key Points Journaling** – Allows you to log important notes, concepts, or reflections while studying for future revision.